JessaE78/ShellHacks-Repo/README.md

 # Shell Hacks Project
-Find text from any image and translate it to user's primary language of choice(Particularly a menu)
+Find text from any image and translate it to user's primary language of choice (Particularly a restaurant menu)

 # Applications Used
 API: Google Cloud Vision and Google Translator --  Environment: Anaconda  -- Programming Language: Python